basilvetas/clarifai-hotdog/README.md

 Date: 10/9/17

-Playing around with AngularJS, Tornado and Clarifai's API: https://clarifai.com/developer/
+Playing around with AngularJS, Tornado Web Server and Clarifai's API.
+The app allows you to submit an image URL and it predicts what is in the image, either: Hotdog! or Not hotdog!

+To run the server, you'll need to get an API Key from Clarifai by signing up at: https://clarifai.com/developer/.
+Save this key in a file called key.txt

 First install the client server globally with: